jdeinum/blog_posts/frontend/src/posts/logical_clocks/index.md

 Before we talk about comparing vector timestamps, its worth noting that no two distinct events in the system will ever share the same vector timestamp.
-This means if two events share the same vector timestamp, they must be the same event.
+This means that if two events share the same vector timestamp, they must be the same event.
 However, as you'll see, this fact alone does not provide a total ordering of the events.
 In addition to thinking of a vector clock as a timestamp, you can also think of the vector timestamp as a set of events.
-Each event $e$ is the set that contains $e$ and all of its causal dependencies $d$ (any event that happened before $e$).
+Each event $e$ is the set that contains $e$ and all of its causal dependencies $d$ ( i.e any event that happened before $e$).
 Any event that can be reached moving backwards in time in a sequence diagram starting at some event $e$ forms its causal dependency set
 $d$.
 Consider the receival of message 4, which has the vector timestamp of